 6. Shall be responsible for compliance with all University policies, including, but not limited to, the use of University facilities and grounds, fleet vehicles, electronic information technology and facility reservation contracts;

 7. Shall insure that invitations to events taking place in a University facility are limited to students, faculty and staff of the University unless an exception is specifically authorized in accordance with appropriate facility use policies;

 8. May not knowingly organize, sponsor, cosponsor or in any way coordinate an event with any student organization that has been prohibited from participating in that type of event or has had its RSO status terminated.
 If an RSO is suspended or on probation, the RSO shall not participate in any activities which would violate the conditions of the suspension or probation;

 9. Are accountable, through their primary contact, officers and other designated representatives, to the University.
-When an organization's primary contact, officers, or other designated representatives make a knowingly false statement, either orally or in writing, to any University employee, committee, or agent, on a matter relating to the activities of the organization or its members, the organization shall be subject to discipline.
-Organizations must also submit any updated contacts to the Center for Leadership and Involvement if/when contacts or the contact information for contacts change;
+When an organization’s primary contact, officers, or other designated representatives make a knowingly false statement, either orally or in writing, to any University employee, committee, or agent, on a matter relating to the activities of the organization or its members, the organization shall be subject to discipline.
+Organizations must also submit any updated contacts to the Center for Leadership & Involvement if/when contacts or the contact information for contacts change;

 10. Student organizations that serve or permit possession of alcoholic beverages and/or other drugs, including controlled substances, at student organization functions, on or off campus, may be disciplined if violations of alcoholic beverage laws, the Registered Student Organization Alcohol Policy (SOAP), or university regulations occur at student organization functions if the violations involve members and/or guests.